maxckelly/portfolio/README.md

 ## TARGET AUDIENCE

 - The target audience for my portfolio is tech businesses, job recruiters, other developers and others in the tech industry.
+- The main focus was a desktop version as a majority of my audience will be at work using a computer.
 ## SITE MAP:

 - https://www.gloomaps.com/6blPZpoTcz